WonbinKweon/UNC_LLM_REC_WWW2025/README.md

-# Uncertainty Quantification and Decomposition for LLMs-based Recommendation
+# Uncertainty Quantification and Decomposition for LLMs-based Recommendation, WWW 2025
-for anonymous submission of WWW 2025.

 ### Source codes
 for candidate generators